 Deep brain stimulation (DBS) can be an effective way to treat movement disorders such as Parkinson’s disease, essential tremor and dystonia.

 In DBS, a doctor implants a system in the patient’s brain to stimulate it with a small amount of electricity.
 This stimulation helps to control abnormal movements.

 DBS has also been approved to treat obsessive compulsive disorder.
 Vanderbilt is participating in a clinical study to test DBS as a treatment for major depression.
 Learn more about deep brain stimulation.

 If you‘d like an appointment to discuss surgical treatment, you'll need a referral from your doctor.
-Most patients are referred by psychiatrists.
-Please have your psychiatrist call (615) 322-7417 for more information.
+Most patients are referred by neurologists.
+Please have your doctor call (615) 322-0141 for more information.